margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Word Assocations: feeling, tiding, fleeting, wish, dance, buzz, house, light, giver, cheer

 ## Heroism ##
-Everywhere lif is filled with heroism, the desire to heal, the bravery to do what's right when at a crossroads, the ability to be a superhuman when facing villains and tragedies,
+Everywhere life is filled with heroism, the desire to heal, the bravery to do what's right when at a crossroads, the ability to be a superhuman when facing villains and tragedies,